What Do Leaders in Different Fields Need to Succeed?

 “Building collaborative relationships” is the most important competency for success in the energy industry.
 Yet nearly 40% of leaders were not rated as proficient in this area.
 A more dedicated focus on “leading employees,” “participative management,” and “change management” could critically improve an energy leader’s reputation and ability to build collaborative relationships over time.
 Energy organizations may want to develop skills at working well with others on a day-to-day basis.
 View the Energy Leadership Infographic (PDF).

 Government Sector Leaders

-Government leaders were least proficient in Change Management and Leading Employees.
+Government leaders were least proficient in “change management” and “leading employees.”
 “Change management” refers to the use of effective strategies to facilitate organizational change initiatives and to overcome resistance to change.
 Given that more than 80% of leaders in government are “at least proficient” in “taking initiative,” we recommend that government organizations focus attention on building change leadership and the “leading employees” competency.
-View the Government Leadership Infographic.
+View the Government Leadership Infographic (PDF).

-U.S. Army leaders averaged significantly higher proficiency rating on all 6 competencies compared to average U.S. industry leaders.
+U.S. Army leaders averaged significantly higher proficiency ratings on all 6 competencies compared to average U.S. industry leaders.
 Given the extensive leadership development training that these leaders already undergo to deal with the harsh realities they face on the job, this shouldn’t be surprising.
 This suggests that organizations in many other industries may enhance their leader bench strength by recruiting and hiring more veterans for key leadership roles.
-View the U.S. Army Leadership Trend Report.
+View the U.S. Army Leadership Trend Report (PDF).

 Ready to Take the Next Step?

 Leaders in different fields need certain key leadership skills to succeed, regardless of industry or level.
-We have expertise in various industries and sectors, and can partner with you to develop leaders at your organization.
+We have expertise in various industries and sectors and can partner with you to develop leaders in your organization.